danielcelliot/danielcelliot/README.md

 ### Premier Care

-A native Windows CRUD application designed for a local clinic, that handles patient records, appointments, treatment, prescriptions and invoicing.
+A native Windows CRUD application designed for a local clinic, that handles patient records, appointments, treatment, prescriptions and invoicing.<br>
 Built using:

 - .NET Framework with Windows Forms
-- Microsoft SQL Server.
+- Microsoft SQL Server

 [Source code](/premier-care/)

 ### AutoServe

 A web application designed for a local auto-mechanic business.
-Featuring an administrative panel where staff can assign jobs to mechanics, view that status of jobs and prepare invoicing.
+Featuring an administrative panel where staff can assign jobs to mechanics, view that status of jobs and prepare invoicing.<br>
 Built using:

 - Apache Tomcat
 - JavaServer Pages